Abhinks151/Chronova/README.md

 # Chronova – E-Commerce Watch Store

-Chronova is a full-featured e-commerce platform built for selling watches, designed with modular architecture, robust authentication, and dynamic user/admin functionality.
-Built using **Node.js**, **Express**, **MongoDB**, and **EJS**, it offers an end-to-end solution covering everything from product management to cart, checkout, and order processing.
+Chronova is a full-featured e-commerce platform for selling watches, crafted with scalable architecture, complete authentication flow, and robust admin/user-side functionalities.
+Built using **Node.js**, **Express**, **MongoDB**, and **EJS**, it delivers a seamless shopping experience from browsing to order completion.

 ---